wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/configure-custom-connectors-api/includes/3-use-api.md

 1. Add redirect URLs to the connector app registration.

-1. If your service is secured with Cross-Origin Resource Sharing (CORS) scheme, allow list Azure API Management domains ('usually azure-apim.net') for CORS on your service.
+1. If your service is secured with Cross-Origin Resource Sharing (CORS) scheme, allow list Azure API Management domains (usually `azure-apim.net') for CORS on your service.

 Setting up Azure AD authentication involves more steps of registering apps and identities in Azure AD but has more benefits making it a preferred scheme for securing custom connectors.